Armin-AF/Advanced_Calculator_Java/README.md

 # Advanced Java Calculator

 This repository contains the source code for an advanced Java calculator.
-The calculator is a console application that allows users to perform various arithmetic operations such as addition, subtraction, multiplication, division, and exponentiation.
+The calculator is a console application that allows users to perform various arithmetic and advanced mathematical operations such as addition, subtraction, multiplication, division, exponentiation, trigonometric functions, logarithmic functions, and factorials.

 ## Features

 - Perform basic arithmetic operations: addition, subtraction, multiplication, and division
 - Calculate exponentiation (raising a number to a power)
+- Calculate trigonometric functions: sine, cosine, and tangent
+- Calculate logarithmic functions: base 10 and natural logarithm (base e)
+- Calculate factorials of non-negative integers
 - Interactive menu-driven interface
 - Easily extendable to support more operations